Serial and Parallel Two-Column Probing for Mixed-Integer Programming: Numerical Experiments

 \subsubsection{Test Set}

 Experiments are conducted on the benchmark set of the MIPLIB 2017 Collection \cite{miplib}, consisting of $240$ instances.
-We exclude $3$ instances due to the memory-handling issues in JuMP.
-We remove $47$ instances where no pairs of binary variables appears in the same constraint--hence our method terminates with no result.
-The results below are run on the remaining $190$ instances.
+We remove 47 instances for which no two-column probing is available---no pair of binary variables appears in the same constraint---as our subroutine simply terminates with minimal time spent and no effect on the solver.
+The results below are run on the remaining $193/240$ instances.